Open Spaces To Practice Driving For Teens Every Parent Needs To Know!

 Busy parking lots can help teens develop skills in navigating tight spaces and dealing with other vehicles and pedestrians.
 Look for popular shopping centers or entertainment venues with busy parking lots to simulate real-life scenarios.

-Various Roads (asphalt, gravel, dirt): Exposing teens to different road surfaces, such as asphalt, gravel, and dirt, can enhance their understanding of how vehicles handle in different conditions.
+Exposing teens to different road surfaces, such as asphalt, gravel, and dirt, can enhance their understanding of how vehicles handle different conditions.
 Look for rural or remote areas with unpaved roads or gravel driveways to practice on different surfaces.
+Next, find a gravel road.
+The loose surface teaches your teen about traction and careful steering.

 Learn more about free teenage driving monitoring apps for parents!